isc-projects/bind9/doc/arm/reference.rst

    See the description of :any:`allow-update-forwarding` in :ref:`access_control`.

 :any:`also-notify`
-   This option is only meaningful if :any:`notify` is active for this zone.
+   This option is only meaningful if :namedconf:ref:`notify` is active for this zone.
 The set of machines that receive a ``DNS NOTIFY`` message for this zone is made up of all the listed name servers (other than the primary) for the zone, plus any IP addresses specified with